pkgw/website/content/2025/generic-github-packages.md

 Can we do better?
 Thankfully, we can.

 The short story is that nowadays you can use the GitHub Container Registry to manage generic packages in a pretty clean way.
-I won’t pretend to fully understand the history, but as best I can gather, the [Open Container Initiative][oci] has driven the development of standards and tools to allow container registries to handle arbitrary file formats, and a side benefit is that we can (ab)use that support to leverage these registries even if our binaries don’t correspond to what we would normally think of as “container images”.
+I’m not familiar with the detailed history, but as best I can gather, the [Open Container Initiative][oci] has driven the development of standards and tools to allow container registries to handle arbitrary file formats, and a side benefit is that we can (ab)use that support to leverage these registries even if our binaries don’t correspond to what we would normally think of as “container images”.

 [oci]: https://opencontainers.org/

 In particular, there’s a tool called [`oras`] that can talk to GHCR in a “generic“ way rather than a “Docker-specific” way.
-(Based on the title of its webpage, ORAS stands for OCI Registry As Storage, FWIW.)
+(It seems that ORAS stands for OCI Registry As Storage, based on the title of its webpage.)
 With this tool, it’s quite straightforward to deal with generic packages.

 [`oras`]: https://oras.land/